conache/encrypt-decrypt-analysis/README.md

 2. You need to translate this function in a JS format, performing the same, no web3 calls are allowed.
    The translated function in JS format can be found in the [main.js file](./main.js).
    You can also check the tests written to make sure the translate function works as expected in the [test/encryptDecrypt.js](./test/encryptDecrypt.js).
-Run `npx hardhat test` to run them.
+Use `npx hardhat test` command to run them.